 The Bachelor of Theology is a specialized undergraduate degree with a primary concentration in biblical and theological studies.
-This focus includes a substantial introduction to biblical languages well beyond that which is possible in other programs of study.
+This focus includes a significant introduction to biblical languages well beyond that which is possible in other programs of study.
 In addition, students will also benefit from a well-rounded foundation in general education and a basic foundation in vocational ministry training.
-While this degree is mainly intended to enhance the preparation of students preparing for a career in Christian higher education (Christian liberal arts universities, and seminaries), it also provides a solid preparation for those who desire a career in pastoral ministry.
+This degree will enhance the preparation of students for a career in Christian higher education (Christian liberal arts universities, and seminaries) and also provide a solid preparation for those who desire a career in pastoral ministry.